-18.020.
-Guidelines for Extension to Non-Rotary Countries and Geographical Areas
+18.030.
+Extension to Non-Rotary Countries and Geographical Areas

 A non-Rotary country or geographical area is defined as any location that has not been formally opened by the Board for extension.
 Rotarians, clubs, and districts shall not engage in any extension activities without prior Board approval.